forus-coop/.github/workflow-templates/SETUP.md

 # Setting Up CI/CD in a New Repository

-This guide will help you set up the CI/CD pipeline in a new repository using our organization's workflow templates.
+This guide will help you set up the CI/CD pipeline in a new repository using our organization's centralized workflows.

 ## Step 1: Create the Required Directory Structure